Kypulse/Soul/Readme.md

 - And more...

-## 📂 Credit for people i skidded of of
+## 💳 Credit for people i skidded of of
-[etianl](https://github.com/etianl/Trouser-Streak/blob/main/src/main/java/pwn/noobs/trouserstreak/modules/HoleAndTunnelAndStairsESP.java) For Hole/TUnnel/Stair ESP
+For Hole/TUnnel/Stair ESP i skidded of of [etianl](https://github.com/etianl/Trouser-Streak/blob/main/src/main/java/pwn/noobs/trouserstreak/modules/HoleAndTunnelAndStairsESP.java)